BovinityDivinity/bovbot/README.md

 $(random) - Returns the name of a random viewer currently in the stream.

+## Giveaways

+Currently giveaway functionality is only supported on the BinnieTV stream.
+The giveaway system uses a separate page that allows the streamer to randomly select a winner using several different criteria.
+(Options include: Chat activity, all viewers, and currency amount)

+The winning viewer will have their name displayed on-stream in a custom alert if the streamer has configured their streaming software to do so.

 ## Draw

 Draw is a BovBot functionality that allows viewers to draw directly on the stream that they are viewing.
 Draw requires the broadcaster to have the CLR Browser plugin installed in OBS, and have a CLR Browser source with a width and height equal to their stream width and height.
 In addition, the CLR Browser source must be pointed at http://www.bovinitydivinity.com/draw/[channelName]/drawframe.html.